in this section:

 2007-2013 Programmes : ESF Priority 1 - Progressing Into Employment

-The aim of the Priority is to assist the co-ordinated progress of unemployed and inactive people of all ages towards sustainable employment.
+The aim of Priority 1 is to assist the co-ordinated progress of unemployed and inactive people of all ages towards sustainable employment.

 Some groups of individuals face multiple barriers to entering employment and retaining jobs.
-Priority will be given to the hardest-to-reach, workless groups, those experiencing multiple disadvantage and those in the former NEET group, as well as:
+Priority was given to the hardest-to-reach, workless groups, those experiencing multiple disadvantage and those in the former NEET group.

 Projects should target these hardest-to-reach groups, notably those with mutiple deprivations; at-risk youngsters, especially those not engaged with the worlds of work or learning, and employers who recruit from such groups.
 Approaches might include: